oscarpavon/terminal-scape-sequences/README.md

 # terminal-scape-sequences
-Simple init of escape sequences for terminal emulators in Haskell
+Simple escape sequences init for terminal emulators in Haskell